Jan-Osch/Shuriken/README.md

 #### hasNested
 ###### x.getNested( object, keys)

-Returns true if object has a nested property, false otherwise.
+Returns true if **object** has a nested property, false otherwise.
 Argument **keys** can be either an array of strings, or a single dot '.'-separated string.
- Object properties will be accessed in the same order as in keys.
+ Object properties will be accessed in the same order as in **keys**.
 ```js
 var x = require('shuriken');